Rose534/Portfolio/README.md

 # Backend

 This repository has all the starter code needed to get a Sinatra backend up and running.
-Run bundle install to install the gems.
+Run `bundle install` to install the gems.

 The sinatra/ backend part of this website is under `chatterbox-server` folder

-The backend has already been uploaded, to view the API, go to this link:
+The backend has already been deployed, to view the API, go to this link:

     https://rose-portfolio-sinatra.onrender.com